An Act for the Gradual Abolition of Slavery: 1788 Amendment

 An Amendment, created to explain and to close loopholes in the 1780 Act, was passed in the Pennsylvania legislature on March 29, 1788.
 The Amendment prohibited Pennsylvanians from transporting pregnant enslaved women out-of-state so that their children would be born enslaved, and also prohibited Pennsylvanians from separating enslaved husbands from wives and enslaved children from parents.
 It required Pennsylvanians to register, within six months, the births of children to enslaved mothers.
 It prohibited all Pennsylvanians from participating in, building or equipping ships for, or providing material support to the slave trade.

-The 1780 Act initially allowed non-resident slaveholders visiting Pennsylvania to hold enslaved people in bondage within the commonwealth for up to six months; however, a loophole was soon identified and exploited.
-It enabled non-resident slaveholders to void this residency requirement by taking the individuals they were enslaving out of Pennsylvania before the six-month deadline took effect.
-This meant that the residency requirement could be easily voided by simply relocating enslaved individuals to neighboring states for one day before returning them to Pennsylvania.
+The 1780 Act initially allowed non-resident slaveholders visiting Pennsylvania to hold slaves within the commonwealth for up to six months; however, a loophole was soon identified and exploited.
+It enabled non-resident slaveholders to void this residency requirement by taking their slave out of Pennsylvania before the six-month deadline took effect.
+This meant that the residency requirement could be easily voided by simply relocating slaves to neighboring states for one day before returning them to Pennsylvania.
 The 1788 Amendment, however, prohibited this rotation of enslaved people in and out-of-state to subvert Pennsylvania law.